 7.1.7.
 The specified legitimate interest for Processing under Article 6(1)(f) GDPR;

 7.1.8.
 The recipients or categories of recipients of the Personal Data, if any;

+NCSG Comment: In a proper accreditation scheme, each access to personal data would be logged, and recipients of data would be identifiable.
+The nature of this regime would be described, not the details of the recipient, and notification rights established and explained depending on applicable law.
+While this regime is not yet in place and will take years to develop (as international standards) the best practices need to be described.

 7.1.9.
 Where applicable, the fact that the Registrar intends to transfer Personal Data to a third country or international organization and the existence or absence of an adequacy decision by the Commission, or in the case of transfers referred to in Article 46 or 47 GDPR, or the second subparagraph of Article 49(1) GDPR, reference to the appropriate or suitable safeguards and the means by which to obtain a copy of them or where they have been made available.